danieljbae/GenderRaceDisambiguation/README.md

 # GenderRaceDisambiguation
 This project assigns gender and culture to patent examiners and lawyers (based on patents granted in 2001-2012).
-And is used to research if bias is exhitbited within an the random assignment process of patent application, where names are the only source of identity.
+And is used to research if bias is exhitbited within the random assignment process of patent application, where names are the only source of identity.

 ## Code overview